Collector Car appreciation day scheduled

 Arts and Humanities Council artist reception

-Charlotte Memorial Funeral Home, 9400 Indian Spring Cemetery Road, Punta Gorda will host food and wine artist reception for Gloria Nelson from 5 p.m. to 7 p.m. on July 17.
+Charlotte Memorial Funeral Home, 9400 Indian Spring Cemetery Road, Punta Gorda, will host food and wine artist reception for Gloria Nelson from 5 p.m. to 7 p.m. on Wednesday, July 17.
 Live music will be provided and admission is free.
 For more information, call 941-639-1171.

 Christmas in July